Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Results

 Several representative models trained on enumerated structures were selected and applied to the other two databases to further assess their performance on different types of structures, shown in Fig.~\ref{fig:selected_models}(a,b).
 The selected models were observed to exhibit nearly identical error trends in Database 1 and Database 2 of both energy and mixing energy.
 One small difference is that in Database 1, Model 5 exhibits lower errors in mixing energy than Model 4, whereas the opposite trend is observed in Database 2.
 This can be attributed to the fact that the training set of Model 5 contains more binary alloy structures than Model 4 and Database 1 consists exclusively of binary alloys.
 In contrast, Model 4 includes all alloy types, which is responsible for its superior performance in Database 2.
 Since the training structures of Models 4 and 16 include all the configurations contained in Database 3, these two models exhibit the lowest energy errors when applied to Database 3.
 Although Model 4 shows a larger error in the mixing energy compared to Model 16, its accuracy remains at the same level as Model 8, whose training dataset is approximately three times larger.
 This highlights the importance of completeness in training structures: Model 8 lacks configurations from 4- and 5-component alloys.
 Model 4 performs reasonably well across all databases, despite its training set containing only 31\% of the structures of Model 16.
 In the corresponding correlation plots, Fig.~\ref{fig:selected_models}(c), it can also be observed that, except for Model 1, which shows considerable scatter due to its small training set, the other models are distributed close to the diagonal, with Model 16 exhibiting the most concentrated distribution.
-Since Model 16 exhibits (one of) the smallest prediction errors in both energy and mixing energy across the three different databases with the highest level of concentrate, it is considered the most accurate among the fine-tuned models.
+Since Model 16 consistently exhibits (one of) the smallest prediction errors in both energy and mixing energy across the three different databases, it will be adopted in the study of phase separation below.

 To enable a comprehensive comparison between random and enumerated structures in the HEA system, three models fine-tuned using random structures were also employed.
 The compositions of their training sets are as follows: \begin{itemize} \item \textbf{Model-R1:} $1 \times (2 \times 1) \times N_{\mathrm{Bi}}$, $1 \times (3 \times 3) \times N_{\mathrm{Ter}}$, $1 \times (6 \times 6) \times N_{\mathrm{Qua}}$, and $7 \times (2 \times 1) \times N_{\mathrm{Qui}}$ in total. \item \textbf{Model-R2:} All structures in Model-R1, plus $3 \times (4 \times 4) \times N_{\mathrm{Bi}}$ and $2 \times (6 \times 6) \times N_{\mathrm{Ter}}$. \item \textbf{Model-R3:} Quinary alloys only, containing $20 \times (5 \times 5)$ structures in total. \end{itemize} The seemingly complex design of Model-R1 and Model-R2 aimed to ensure that the representation of different alloy compositions and the total number of atoms closely resemble those of the enumerated Models 4 and 16, respectively.
 Model-R3 was chosen to investigate if fine-tuning with only 5-component alloy structures could yield model that performs well also for structures with lower number of components.
 We also note that no structures from the three benchmark databases were used to train these three random models.